Faculty Guide

 The Testing Center will email instructors when completed exams are ready for pick-up from the Student Organization Center at Hilles (59 Shepard Street), lower level.
 Testing center staff cannot deliver exams or send them electronically.

-Please visit our Testing Center webpage to learn more about the FAS Testing Center Pilot.
+Please visit The Registrar’s Office Testing Center webpage to learn more about the FAS Testing Center Pilot.

 Other testing information: